This is a Veteran Owned site

 With winter fast approaching the season for dry skin and those irritating cracks and soreness is upon us.
 The wood and lots of the things we use while working with it can induce these symptoms on their own but in the dry air of winter heating they just make things worse.
 O’Keeffe’s Working Hands Hand Cream was made to combat these problems and it is Made in the United States.

 O’Keeffe’s Working Hands Hand Cream appears to be packaged and marketed with men in mind.
 I know that women also work with their hands but more often than not they have the good sense to take care of their skin without being told to do so.
 O’Keeffe’s Working Hands Hand Cream is meant to be applied at night, before bed which allows image-fearing guys to engage in a sort of stealth treatment which will remain our little secret.
 Applying O’Keeffe’s Working Hands Hand Cream at night is suggested on the container because evening coincides with the body’s natural tendency to increase temperature during sleep which increases blood flow and makes full use of the hydrating properties of this cream.
+Even such things as bone marrows to fight cancer cells and managing dyslexia to manage pain – free online games, as friv 3 games used for all these things, in order to use creativity and imagination for further recovering.

 The O’Keeffe’s Working Hands Hand Cream package claims that this cream is totally odorless and non-greasy.
 The odorless thing means your buddies won’t be sniffing you and making strange faces.
 The non-greasy property means that you won’t have “slippery” as an excuse for tools mysteriously flying out of your hands towards the buddy making the afore-mentioned faces.